 On Tuesday, the presentation of Pascal Neveu was about needs in semantics and Big Data structuration in relation to integration needs and new methods in data analytics.
 Dealing with Big data is a great opportunity for agriculture.
 This presentation showed that this is also the opportunity for the development of interdisciplinarity.
 There is a need for semantics to structure Big Data and make it meaningful for larger communities.
 The more able to group and integrate data we are, the more we give them value.
 This requires the use of standardized metadata that are machine readable and the use of formalized semantics.
 Structuring Big data will be relevant provided that we develop Big Data analytics.

 Kun Mean Hou: IoT for precision agriculture – trend and challenges

 Kun Mean Hou is a full professor and he leads the SMIR group of the laboratory LIMOS UMR 6158 CNRS (Université Clermont Auvergne, France), working on the development of the core technology dedicated to Wireless Sensor Network.
 He evolved in several scientific committees and boards.
 He is an ICT-AGRI EU expert.
 His areas of expertise are WSN, WMSN and IoT.

-On Monday morning, the presentation of Kun Mean Hou will focus on the panorama of the IoT technology, the motivation and the requirements of sensory for precision agriculture will be highlighted.
-A state-of-the-art and the trend of multiscalar WSN will be presented.
-To illustrate the presentation some use cases developed by SMIR group of LIMOS laboratory including remote real-time demo will be shown.
-An assessment and open research issues such as robustness and bandwidth will be addressed to conclude the presentation.
+On Monday morning, the presentation of Kun Mean Hou focused on the panorama of the IoT technology, the motivation and the requirements of sensory for precision agriculture will be highlighted.
+A state-of-the-art and the trend of multiscalar WSN was presented.
+To illustrate the presentation some use cases developed by SMIR group of LIMOS laboratory including remote real-time demo was shown.
+An assessment and open research issues such as robustness and bandwidth was addressed to conclude the presentation.

 Guy Faure: Characteristics of innovation processes regarding the TIC and the role of research to contribute to such innovation processes